sondande/hw3-neuralnet-sondande/README.md

 c.
 Remembering that a label of 1 is predicting a seismic event, and a label of 0 is predicting that there is no seismic event, which threshold do you think is ideal for this data set?
 Why do you think this threshold is the best?

 I would choose threshold 0.5 as the threshold value for this dataset.
 This comes in combination of being one of the highest accuracy rates, but also through the recall results.
 The importance of the recall is that it is one of the best to evaluate how well the learned model generalizes to all possible data.
-This would be beneficial for this dataaset as we want to have the trained model be able to work with predicting seismic events without as much worry that the model was overfitted to the training data.
+This would be beneficial for this dataset as we want to have the trained model be able to work with predicting seismic events without as much worry that the model was overfitted to the training data.

 ## 3) A short paragraph describing your experience during the assignment (what did you enjoy, what was difficult, etc.)
 ## 4) An estimation of how much time you spent on the assignment, and
 ## 5) An affirmation that you adhered to the honor code
+We affirm that we have adhered to the Honor Code.
+Ada Ates